 We are all different and our minds and bodies function differently.
 The terms “early bird” and “night owl” are not mere societal constructs or urban myths – essentially, you are either a morning or a night person and there is science to back up these claims (we will elaborate further on that below).
 An early bird is someone who feels alert, awake and productive early in the morning, while a night owl can be considered someone who functions best during the night and goes to sleep late.
 The point is – some of us are simply predisposed to work and operate at night.

 There is a certain prejudice that those who get up early get the job done and night owls simply don’t get enough credit.
 If you sleep in, people think you’re just being lazy.
-However, according to a recent scientific study, conducted at the London School of Economics and Political science it’s actually the other way round.
+However, according to a study conducted at the London School of Economics and Political science it’s actually the other way around.
 In fact, the same study found that there is a link between high cognitive complexity and staying up late.

 1. Stick to The Schedule

 According to Medical Daily, by sleeping longer than normal, we unknowingly throw off our regular circadian rhythm-a 24-hour cycle that is driven by our biological clocks and results in physical, mental, and behavioral changes.
-Simply put, if you want to be a productive night owl – stick to a schedule.
+These changes can be harmful to your health if not monitored correctly.

 2. Take Breaks